-- toolbox-plugin.cfg: This file permits to setup the GLPI-Agent plugin integration - toolbox.yaml: This YAML file will contains a configuration section to tune your ToolBox experience but it will also be updated with all the datas you'll provide to ToolBox including sensible datas like SNMP credentials.
-So keep in mind this file MUST be secured as much as possible.
-A container can also be setup to support Custom Fields but you can also just copy the file downloaded from GLPI Fields plugin and select it in the dedicated Custom fields YAML file entry in configuration page.
+- toolbox-plugin.cfg: This file permits to setup if and how the GLPI-Agent ToolBox plugin integration - toolbox.yaml: This YAML file will contains a configuration section to tune your ToolBox experience but it will also contain your inventory, credentials, ip ranges & scheduling configurations.
+As such this file MUST be secured as much as possible as it will include very sensible data like you defined credentials.